 The intraday value of shares of a Fund, known as the VIIV, is intended to provide investors and other market participants with a highly correlated per share value of a Fund's underlying portfolio that can be compared to the current market price of Fund shares trading on the Exchange.
 The VIIV is calculated and disseminated every second throughout each trading day by the Exchange.
 The VIIV is calculated to the nearest penny by dividing (i) the sum of a Fund's assets (e.g., the amount of cash and cash equivalents held in the Fund's portfolio, the current value of the securities positions in the Fund's portfolio, plus any accrued interest, and declared but unpaid dividends) minus all accrued liabilities, by (ii) the number of total Fund shares outstanding.
-The portfolio used for calculating the VIIV will be the same portfolio used to calculate the Fund's NAV for that day.
+The portfolio used for calculating the VIIV generally will be the same portfolio used to calculate the Fund's NAV for that day.
 The VIIV will be calculated by two separate calculation engines (a primary and secondary engine) throughout the trading day using the mid-point between the current national best bid and national best offer of the Fund's portfolio securities as disseminated by the Consolidated Quotation System or UTP Plan Securities Information Processor ("National Best Bid and Offer").
-The VIIV will be disseminated through the facilities of the Consolidated Tape Association.
+The VIIV will be "verified" by comparing the values calculated by the two calculation engines and, if the values are in line, the VIIV will be disseminated through the facilities of the Consolidated Tape Association.